Anita Dobson: Other roles

-Since leaving EastEnders Dobson has appeared in many television, film and theatre roles, including guest roles in the BBC sitcoms Red Dwarf and Rab C. Nesbitt and her own sitcom series Split Ends (1989), which lasted for only one series.
-She has also made guest appearances in the BBC dramas Dangerfield (1995), Ghosts (1995), Sunburn (1999) and Hotel Babylon (2007), and the ITV detective series The Last Detective (2004) among others, along with the films Sweet Revenge (1998) and Darkness Falls (1999).
-She was also reunited with fellow EastEnders star Leslie Grantham in a Sky production called The Stretch and Five's horror series Urban Gothic (2000).
+Dobson appeared in Red Dwarf (1993), and her own sitcom series Split Ends (1989).
+She has also made guest appearances in the BBC dramas Dangerfield (1995), Ghosts (1995), Sunburn (1999), and Hotel Babylon (2007), and the ITV detective series The Last Detective (2004) among others, along with the films Sweet Revenge (1998), and Darkness Falls (1999).
+She was also reunited with fellow EastEnders star Leslie Grantham in a Sky production called The Stretch, and Five's horror series Urban Gothic (2000).

-Dobson guest starred in the ITV1 police drama The Bill in 2005 and appeared in the radio Doctor Who serial Blood of the Daleks.
+Dobson guest starred in the ITV1 police drama The Bill in 2005, and appeared in the radio Doctor Who serial Blood of the Daleks.
 Dobson has also played five different guest characters in the BBC medical drama Casualty, appearing in episodes in October 2000, July 2009, July 2011, March 2013 and October 2017; she also had two guest roles in Casualtys sister series, Holby City, in September 2003 and December 2014 respectively.
-Dobson featured in the film London Road in 2015 and appeared alongside Simon Callow in the Gold comedy series The Rebel in 2016 and 2017.
+Dobson featured in the film London Road (2015), and appeared alongside Simon Callow in the Gold comedy series The Rebel (2016-2017).

-She was the subject of This Is Your Life in 2002 when she was surprised by Michael Aspel.

 On 20 January 2023, it was announced that Dobson would be guest starring in the fourteenth series of Doctor Who as the mysterious Mrs Flood.
-Her casting was announced alongside that of Michelle Greenidge.
 The episode was broadcast on Christmas Day 2023.
 On 27 April 2023, Dobson appeared in an episode of the BBC series Inside No. 9, "Mother's Ruin", as Frances.
 She returned as Mrs Flood in Doctor Who for multiple episodes in both the 2024 and 2025 seasons, and in the episode "The Interstellar Song Contest" it was revealed that Mrs Flood was an incarnation of Doctor Who villain the Rani.